 Software Testing Matches The Product To The Requirements

-The final reason software testing is important is that it is used to match the software to the requirements.
+The final reason of the importance of software testing is that it is used to match the software to the requirements.

 Software is built around the user requirements gathered during the analysis phase of the project.
 The analysis phase defines what the software is supposed to do.
 The developers aim to build from these requirements, but it’s the testing phase that checks that these requirements have been met.

 The testing is done against functional requirements – such as expected behaviour and what needs to be done.
 It checks that the software does what it supposed to do, and that nothing has been done incorrectly or left out.
 It also checks non-functional requirements – things such as load time and other performance measures.

 One question people might wonder, is what if we didn’t do software testing?
 What if the developers just created the software and released it?
 That is one option – but I don’t think it’s a very good one.

 It would rely on the developer actually creating low-defect software – which isn’t very likely.
 All developers (myself included) think that their software is bug-free, but in reality, issues are always found.